fhildeb/lukso-node-guide/docs/guides/modifications/node-name.md

 ---
-sidebar_label: "7.2 Execution Name"
+sidebar_label: "7.2 Node Name"
 sidebar_position: 2
 ---

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-# 7.2 Execution Name
+# 7.2 Node Name

 To personalize your node's appearance, you can assign a custom name thats publically displayed on the [execution status panel](https://stats.execution.mainnet.lukso.network/).